hauselin/obsidian-alfred/README.md

 ## Installation

-Download the [latest release](https://github.com/hauselin/obsidian-alfred/archive/v0.3.0.zip).
-Unzip and add the workflow to Alfred.
+Download the [latest release](https://github.com/hauselin/obsidian-alfred/raw/master/Obsidian.alfredworkflow) and add the workflow to Alfred.
 Only tested in Alfred 4.

 ## Features that require no set-up